bsurry/GoPuffSearchCypress/README.md

 Once I get through this point - it doesn't matter what the address is that is chosen through this process (as long as it is in Philadelphia delivery area (code 6) or an out-of-delivery area (-1).
 If for some reason the person running it is in a different area, devtools can be used to simulate a different geolocation (https://developers.google.com/web/tools/chrome-devtools/device-mode/geolocation).
 Then for the rest of the tests, I mock the service calls (for both delivery areas) using cy.server/cy.route for the search results so I know what will be coming back.
 I am fairly pleased with the tests once they gets past the whole location set up parts.
-So to be clear what I wanted to do was:1) Be able to definitively set up location for the test (worked around by usingbrowser-providedlocations and handling locations in Philadelphia or out-of-delivery area...
+So to be clear what I wanted to do was:

+1) Be able to definitively set up location for the test (worked around by usingbrowser-providedlocations and handling locations in Philadelphia or out-of-delivery area...
 I know this is not ideal at all, and I really wish I could have resolved this)

 2) Start the test from the search page (was not able to do)

-3) Return canned search results for predictable API results (which I **was** able to do) As a note: I sometimes get a popup from location about requiring a zip code despite the data being the same as the last address that was entered.
+3) Return canned search results for predictable API results (which I **was** able to do)

+As a note: I sometimes get a popup from location about requiring a zip code despite the data being the same as the last address that was entered.
 This seems to happen randomly and I can get it to happen when I run the site on my own outside of the tests, so I haven't dealt with it in the test.
 It seems to be an issue to me?
 If this occurs, please try to run again.